rhudaina/Training-and-Workshop-on-Python-Programming-and-Numerical-Methods/README.md

-# Training-and-Workshop-on-Python-Programming-and-Numerical-Methods
-Training and Workshop on Python Programming and Numerical Methods: An Introduction to Numerical Linear Algebra and Differential Equations, Visayas State University, Baybay City, Leyte
+# Training and Workshop on Python Programming and Numerical Methods
+## An Introduction to Numerical Linear Algebra and Differential Equations
+### Visayas State University, Baybay City, Leyte